gearglow/ReptiliaWithATwist/The List.md

 Hermione had expressed (vocally and at great length) the desire to learn some of what Elysia could now do, so Elysia began teaching her the basics of both mind magic and free-form wandless casting.
 As part of these, she and Robbie also started teaching Hermione some martial arts, particularly tai chi as it lent itself well to spell-channeling.

 They still made time to have fun, though.
 It was a good summer for cinema.
-Neither Elysia nor Robbie had ever been before, so Hermione taken them both to see *The Lion King,* *Baby's Day Out,* *Little Rascals,* *Forrest Gump,* and *The Mask* (which Robbie particularly enjoyed).
+Neither Elysia nor Robbie had ever been before, so Hermione had taken them both to see *The Lion King,* *Baby's Day Out,* *Little Rascals,* *Forrest Gump,* and *The Mask* (which Robbie particularly enjoyed).

 Robbie had wanted to examine the pedestal building at The Kiln again (and give the two friends some time without Elysia's 'brother' tagging along, he confided to her), so Elysia and Hermione saw *Black Beauty* just the two of them.